Dental Crowns

 Dental veneers are thin shells of porcelain or composite resin that are attached to the front surfaces of teeth to enhance their appearance.
 Veneers are frequently used to repair cosmetic concerns such as stains, discolouration, chipping and minor misalignment of teeth.
 While veneers are not a direct replacement for crowns for healing broken teeth, they can give aesthetic benefits for teeth with minor flaws.

 Root Canal Treatment, if a tooth is significantly damaged or infected, root canal therapy may be required to save it and relieve discomfort.
-Following root canal therapy, the tooth may be repaired with a dental filling or, in some situations, a dental crown for additional strength and protection.
+Following root canal therapy, the tooth may be repaired with a dental filling in some situations

 Alternative treatment options are determined by factors such as the severity of tooth damage or decay, the patient's oral health needs, aesthetic concerns, and financial constraints.